 What is Internet Gaming Disorder?

-Internet gaming disorder is known as the continuous and regular involvement with the video games that could lead to educational and routine work distractions, according to the APA (The American Psychiatric Association).
-In addition to that, it is a kind kin of tentative psychiatric disorder that requires further research and study.
+Internet gaming disorder is known as the continuous and regular involvement with video games that could lead to educational and routine work distractions, according to the APA (The American Psychiatric Association).
+In addition to that, it is a kind of tentative psychiatric disorder that requires further research and study.

 The second one is that the behavior takes precedence over the daily activities and interests of a person to the extent that it results in impaired functionality or distress.